Cubelrti/sm-crypto-wasm/README.md

 Internally we use `ChaCha8` for random number generation, which is secure enough for most cases.
 But for security, the seed should be generated from a secure source and contain enough entropy.

+## Performance

+Compared to non-WebAssembly version of `sm-crypto-v2`, this library is slower in some cases, but it is still acceptable for most cases.
+The performance is still under development, and we will try to optimize it in the future.

 ## Background